 Start Seeds in a Cold Frame

 If you’ve got a cold frame, this is the month to get stuff growing!
-(Please see my note above about hardiness zones.)

 - Peas (Try Sugar Ann, the super early sugar snap pea!)

-Build a New Bed
+An Example: Building a New Bed

 The minimum rule for the thickness of the organic matter is 12 inches, but go thicker if you have access to enough organic matter.